 - Improves cardiovascular health

-Not only does it optimize fat loss, it also plays a key role in health.
+It not only optimizes fat loss, it plays a key role in health.

-With the increase in thermogenesis we will have a higher fat burning rate, in other words, you will burn more fat than you would burn without caffeine for the same period of time.
+With increased thermogenesis we will have a higher fat burning rate, in other words, you will burn more fat than you would burn without caffeine in the same amount of time.

-As for the energy aspect, when you ingest caffeine before training, you can get more performance, due to the greater energy and alertness conferred by caffeine.
+As for the energy aspect, by ingesting caffeine before training, you can get more performance, due to the greater energy and alertness conferred by caffeine.

 Note.
-It is advisable not to abuse caffeine, and not to use it whenever you are tired, as the caffeine loses its effect with prolonged intake and increased dosage.
+It is advisable not to abuse caffeine, and not use it whenever you are tired, as caffeine will lose its effect with prolonged intake and increased dosage.

-Do not mistake lack of will, lack of energy.
+Don't confuse lack of will with lack of energy.

-You find caffeine in tablet on here, or simply use coffee.
+You find caffeine in tablet on here, or simply uses coffee.

 If you have difficulty controlling your appetite, this is an interesting supplement that can help you.

-Unlike caffeine, which increases thermogenesis, 5-HTP has a more indirect action on fat loss, as it will lead to weight reduction by reducing food consumption.
+Unlike caffeine, which increases thermogenesis, 5-HTP has a more indirect effect on fat loss, as it will lead to weight loss through reduced food consumption.

-When you go on low-calorie diets, the levels of tryptophan go down, and consequently, also lower the levels of serotonin, since tryptophan is the precursor amino acid of serotonin.
+When you eat low-calorie diets, tryptophan levels go down, and consequently, serotonin levels also drop, as tryptophan is the precursor amino acid of serotonin.

-Low levels of serotonin, lead to the famous “cravings”, that huge urge to eat sweets, thus making it harder to stick to your plan.
+Low levels of serotonin lead to the famous ?cravings?, that huge desire to eat sweets, making it more difficult to stick to your plan.

-If your problem with fat loss diets is hunger, this is an interesting supplement to try.
+If hunger is your problem on fat loss diets, this is an interesting supplement to try.

-These are just some of the interesting supplements that you can include in your plan.
+These are just some of the interesting supplements you can include in your plan.